 Water demands in the ASRVGB consist of M&I, agricultural, and domestic demands, which are met by a mix of groundwater extractions and deliveries for potable and non-potable use from outside the Basin.
-Sources of water supplied from outside the Basin are delivered for M&I and agricultural uses through Camrosa potable and non-potable distribution systems.
+Agricultural groundwater use is supplied by FCGMA and ASRGSA management area agricultural extraction wells (Section 2.5) and Camrosa's non-potable extraction wells.
+M&I groundwater use is supplied by Camrosa's potable and non-potable groundwater extraction wells, and if in-basin demands are not met then Camrosa's imported groundwater from potable extraction wells outside the basin are used.
+Agricultural and M&I surface water use is described in the previous Section 2.6.
+Sources of water supplied from outside the Basin are metered and delivered for M&I and agricultural uses through Camrosa's potable and non-potable distribution systems.
 Water year 2022 and 2023 water use sources are detailed in Table 2.2 and Figure 2.17.
-The total water use components were measured or estimated using methods described in Section 2.6 and 2.7 in this report and the GSP (ASRGSA and FCGMA, 2023).
+The total water use components were measured or estimated using methods described in Section 2.5 and 2.6 in this report and the GSP (ASRGSA and FCGMA, 2023).

-The total water used within the Basin during water years 2022 and 2023 was 4,844 AFY and 4,126 AFY, respectively (Table 2.2 and Figure 2.17).
+The total water used within the Basin during water years 2022 and 2023 was 4,845 AFY and 4,125 AFY, respectively (Table 2.2 and Figure 2.17).